harsh-theta/ai-triage/DEPLOYMENT.md

 - Uses `basePath: '/intelligent-triage'` and `assetPrefix: '/intelligent-triage'` in `next.config.mjs`
 - All static assets and routing work correctly under the `/intelligent-triage/` path
 - API routes call backend with the correct base path
+- Uses relative URLs in production to avoid CORS issues

 ### Backend (FastAPI)
 - Uses `root_path="/intelligent-triage"` parameter in FastAPI constructor